jnikula/hawkmoth/README.rst

   git clone https://github.com/jnikula/hawkmoth.git

-Please file bugs and feature requests as GitHub issues.
-Contributions are welcome both as GitHub pull requests (preferred) and as emailed patches to the mailing list.
+Please file bugs and feature requests as GitHub issues_.
+Contributions are welcome as GitHub pull requests.

 See `CONTRIBUTING.rst`_ for more details.